Tylous/SourcePoint/README.md

   -CDN-Value string
         CDN cookie value (typically used for AzureEdge profiles) -Customuri string
+        The base URI for custom HTTP GET/POST profile (default "0") - Cannot be used with CustomuriGET or CustomuriPOST -CustomuriGET string
+        The base URI for custom HTTP GET profile (default "0") - Must be used with CustomuriPOST -CustomuriPOST string
-        The base URI for custom HTTP GET/POST profile (default "0") -Datajitter string
+        The base URI for custom HTTP POST profile (default "0") - Must be used with CustomuriGET -Datajitter string
         Appends a value to HTTP-Get and HTTP-Post server output (default "50") -Forwarder